The animals that live here at Ancient Spring Farm all have big personalities! Meet some of them below.

 Smokey is young, wily, and very friendly.
 But watch out for those teeth and claws if he decides he's had enough attention!
 It took a while for Smokey and Louie to warm up to each other but now they're hunting and treat-begging partners.
 He's kind of obsessed with the chickens but thankfully they're too big for him.
 Listen for his soft meow as he appears out of nowhere for some love!

-The Newer Ladies
+The 2022 Ladies

-The Next Ladies
+The 2023 Ladies

 The Traveling Ladies